nronzel/pyrealescrape/README.md

     - baths
     - single or multi family
 - ~output to MongoDB and CSV~
-- potentially rewrite in Go
+- potential rewrite in Go with Colly framework
 - ~Parse the address into separate categories to normalize.
 This will also allow filtering by excluding towns or zip codes you don't like.~
 - rotating user-agents